Lima Memorial Health System Logo

 Skeletal survey

-A skeletal x-ray is an imaging test used to look at the bones.
+A skeletal x-ray is an imaging test used to look at your bones.
 It is used to detect fractures, tumors, or conditions that cause wearing away (degeneration) of the bone.

 How the Test is Performed

-The test is done in a hospital radiology department or in the health care provider's office by an x-ray technologist.
+The test is done in a hospital radiology department or in your health care provider's office by an x-ray technologist.

 You will lie on a table or stand in front of the x-ray machine, depending on the bone that is injured.
 You may be asked to change position so that different x-ray views can be taken.

-The x-ray particles pass through the body.
+The x-rays pass through your body.
 A computer or special film records the images.

 Structures that are dense (such as bone) will block most of the x-ray particles.
 These areas will appear white.
 Metal and contrast media (special dye used to highlight areas of the body) will also appear white.
 Structures containing air will be black.
 Muscle, fat, and fluid will appear as shades of gray.